Degrees & Pathways in Biotechnology

-Course work emphasizes biology, chemistry, mathematics, and technical communications.
-The curriculum objectives are designed to prepare graduates to serve in three distinct capacities: research assistant to a biologist or chemist, laboratory technician/instrumentation technician, and quality control/quality assurance technician.
+Course work emphasizes biology, chemistry, mathematics and technical communications.
+The curriculum objectives are designed to prepare graduates to serve in three distinct capacities: research assistant to a biologist or chemist, laboratory technician/instrumentation technician or quality control/quality assurance technician.

 Certificates program (WT Course ID #: C20100A)

 This certificate provides instruction on biology, chemistry and laboratory techniques used in the biotechnology industry.
 Credits earned in this program are transferable toward an Associate in Applied Science in Biotechnology degree.

 This certificate provides instruction on genetics, microbiology, organic chemistry and bioprocessing techniques used in the biotechnology industry.
 Credits earned in this program are transferable toward an Associate in Applied Science in Biotechnology degree.